Taali (musician): Music career

 During her time at the New School, Billig launched her video salon The Orchard Sessions, filmed out of her Lower East Side apartment.
 Totaling 18 sessions, The Orchard Sessions featured Billig alongside artists like José James, Snarky Puppy, Becca Stevens, Luke Temple, Matt Simons, Camila Meza, Johanna Warren and Charlotte Cornfield.

 She also worked at Blue Note Records for Bruce Lundvall and Don Was.

 In 2014, José James invited her to write on his second Blue Note album While You Were Sleeping.
 Billig co-wrote two songs, and was invited on world tour with him to support the album.

 In 2017, Billig moved from New York City to Los Angeles.
 During this time she wrote, produced and released her debut album I Am Here under her own label, Rainbow Blonde Records.
 Its first single's video, "Hear You Now," premiered in Billboard.
 While in Los Angeles she also shifted from her birth name to stage name Taali, to honor her family's nickname for her.

 Taali moved back to New York City in 2019, and released two more EPs, Were Most Of Your Stars Out? and Were You Busy Writing Your Heart Out? both on Rainbow Blonde Records.

-In January of 2021 Taali received a visa to move to Amsterdam as an artist in residence / guest faculty at the Conservatorium van Amsterdam.
+In January 2021 Taali received a visa to move to Amsterdam as an artist in residence / guest faculty at the Conservatorium van Amsterdam.
 There she taught at both the pop and jazz school.
 While in Amsterdam she launched her weekly newsletter Taali Talk, which is emailed to subscribers every Sunday.
-She also toured European venues including the Concertgebouw, Paradiso ,and Ancienne Belgique.
+She also toured European venues including the Concertgebouw, Paradiso, and Ancienne Belgique.

-In June of 2022 Taali moved from Amsterdam back to the United States, specifically Pasadena, where she now lives.
+In June 2022 Taali moved from Amsterdam back to the United States, specifically Pasadena, where she now lives.